kuzzleio/documentation/src/sdk-reference/csharp/1/auth/create-my-credentials/index.md

 ---
 layout: sdk.html.hbs
 title: createMyCredentials
-description: Create the current user's credentials for the specified `<strategy>`.
+description: Create the current user's credentials for the specified strategy.
 ---

 # createMyCredentials

-Create the current user's credentials for the specified `<strategy>`.
+Create the current user's credentials for the specified strategy.

 ## Signature